• Skip to primary navigation

 Notes

-• Be sure to use finely grated parmesan cheese and not coarsely shredded cheese.
+• Be sure to use finely grated Parmesan cheese and not coarsely shredded cheese.

 • I usually buy "party wings" at the store, those that come separated into flats and drumettes.
-But sometimes I get whole wings, and then, even though standard instructions say to remove the tip, I don't.
+But sometimes I get whole wings, and even though standard instructions say to remove the tip, I don't.
 I like to bake them whole, and the tips come out super crunchy, and you can eat them, cartilage and all.
 It's really good!

 • If you'd like to use a sauce, season the wings with salt and pepper and spray them with oil.
 Place them in a 400°F oven for 30 minutes, then lower the heat to 170°F and leave them to crisp up for 30 more minutes.
 Shortly before they're ready, melt ¼ cup of butter and mix in ¼ cup of dry-grated parmesan, two minced garlic cloves, and a tablespoon of minced fresh parsley.
 Dip the wings into the sauce and serve.

-• There's no need to season the wings with salt because the parmesan coating adds plenty of salt.
+• There's no need to season the wings with salt because the parmesan adds plenty of salt.

 Nutrition per Serving

-Serving: 6wings | Calories: 469kcal | Carbohydrates: 1g | Protein: 34g | Fat: 36g | Saturated Fat: 16g | Sodium: 903mg
+Serving: 6 wings | Calories: 469 kcal | Carbohydrates: 1 g | Protein: 34 g | Fat: 36 g | Saturated Fat: 16 g | Sodium: 903 mg

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

 More Chicken Recipes

-• Greek chicken, sliced and served with lemon slices.
+• Greek chicken is served with lemon slices.

 Greek Chicken

-• Thai chicken salad served in a bowl.
+• Thai chicken salad is served in lettuce cups.

 Thai Chicken Salad

-• Moroccan chicken served in a white saucepan.
+• Moroccan chicken is served in a white saucepan.

 Moroccan Chicken